rav-lad/energy-demand-forecast/README.md

 These models use open-source weather forecasts and historical energy usage to predict short-term demand across geographic regions.

+Each model is accompanied by several **Jupyter notebooks** designed to explore various forecasting scenarios.
+A "scenario" refers to a specific modeling context — for example, training XGBoost with or without lag features, or comparing Ridge vs. Lasso regressions with different feature engineering strategies.
+These notebooks allow detailed inspection of performance trade-offs, feature importance, and forecast behaviors.

 ---

 ## Features